-This is used to create a floppy driver diskette needed when you install Windows® XP or Windows® 2000 using the F6 installation method.
+This is used to create a floppy driver diskette needed when you install Windows® XP using the F6 installation method.
 This will allow you to install the operating system onto a hard drive when in AHCI mode.

 Click "AHCI for F6 During Windows Setup Floppy Driver" on the main menu.